Shota Shekiladze

 Shota Shekiladze (შოთა შეყილაძე, born 15 February 2000) is a Georgian footballer who plays as an attacker for Erovnuli Liga club Dila.

+He is the winner of the national cup and the super cup.

 Career

 Shekiladze spent his youth career at his hometown club Zestaponi.
 In 2017, he shone in the U17 Golden League championship as a topscorer, bagging 44 goals and helping the team to finish as runners-up.
 In early next year, he moved to Tbilisi to sign for Locomotive.
 He made his debut for the senior team as a second-half substitute on 8 December 2018 in a 1–0 win over Rustavi.

 Shekiladze scored his first top-division goal on 29 May 2019 when he came off the bench to help the team snatch a last-gasp victory over Chikhura.

 In 2020, Shekiladze featured in six games only which forced him to sign a loan move to Telavi in an effort to get more playing time.
 During the 2021 season, he took part in 34 league games and given his impact was at one point named as Player of the Month by football outlet goal.ge.

 Following Locomotive's relegation from the Erovnuli Liga in 2022, Shekiladze was among seven players who left the club.
 He moved to Kazakhstan's 2nd division side Zhenis where he netted six goals in first three league and cup games.

 In early October 2023, Shekiladze returned to Zestaponi for two months.
 During this period, he scored six times to prolong his team's Liga 3 tenure for another year.

 In January 2024, Shekiladze joined Dila, becoming the 2nd most valuable player of the season with nine goals and three assists.
 The next year, he was the first league player to score a hat-trick as Dila ran riot against Telavi.
+Later this year, he won the Georgian Cup and the super cup.